makandra/geordi/README.md

 ### `geordi commit`
-Commit using a story title from Pivotal Tracker.
+Commit using an issue title from Linear.

 Example: `geordi commit`

 Any extra arguments are forwarded to `git commit -m <message>`.

-On the first execution we ask for your Pivotal Tracker API token.
+On the first execution we ask for your Linear API token.
 It will be stored in `~/.config/geordi/global.yml`.